Skip To Main Content

 Status: Active

-Each employee is responsible for his/her actions and activities involving Portland Public Schools’ computers, network and Internet services, and for his/her computer files, passwords and accounts.
-These rules provide general guidance concerning the use of the district’s computers and examples of prohibited uses.
+Each employee is responsible for their actions and activities involving Portland Public Schools’ computers/devices, network, and internet services (including third-party services like Google for Education and Infinite Campus), and for his/her computer files, passwords, and accounts.
+These rules provide general guidance concerning the use of the district’s computers/devices, network, and internet services, and examples of prohibited uses.
 The rules do not attempt to describe every possible prohibited activity by employees.
-Employees who have questions about whether a particular activity or use is prohibited are encouraged to contact the building technology coordinator or other appropriate administrator.
+Employees who have questions about whether a particular activity or use is prohibited are encouraged to contact the appropriate administrator.

 A. Access to School Computers and Acceptable Use

-The level of employee access to Portland Public Schools’ computers, network and Internet services is based upon specific job requirements and needs.
-Unauthorized access to secure areas of the district’s computers and network is strictly prohibited.
+The level of employee access to Portland Public Schools’ computers/devices, network, and internet services is based upon specific job requirements and needs.
+Unauthorized access to secure areas of the district’s computers/devices, network, and internet services is strictly prohibited.

-All Committee policies, school rules and expectations for professional conduct and communications apply when employees are using the district’s computers, network and Internet services, whether in use at school or off school premises.
+All Board policies, school rules and expectations for professional conduct and communications apply when employees are using the district’s computers/devices, their own devices for work purposes (when permitted to do so), network, and internet services, whether in use at school or off school premises.

 Examples of unacceptable uses which are expressly prohibited include, but are not limited to, the following:

-1. Any use that is illegal or which violates Policy GCSA and/or other Committee policies/procedures or school rules, including harassing, discriminatory or threatening communications and behavior; violations of copyright laws or software licenses; etc. The Portland Public Schools assume no responsibility for illegal activities of employees while using school computers.
+1. Any use that is illegal or which violates Policy GCSA and/or other Board policies/procedures or school rules, including harassing, discriminatory or threatening communications and behavior; violations of copyright laws or software licenses; etc. Portland Public Schools assume no responsibility for illegal activities of employees while using school computers/devices, networks, and/or internet services.

-2. Any attempt to access unauthorized web sites or any attempt to disable or circumvent the school unit’s filtering/blocking technology
+2. Any attempt to access unauthorized websites or any attempt to disable or circumvent the district’s filtering/blocking technology.

 3. Any use involving materials that are obscene, pornographic, sexually explicit or sexually suggestive, harmful to minors, or intended to appeal to prurient interests.